OpenEvalProject/evals/manuscripts/elife-31949/v2/manuscript.md

 Subjective ratings of perceived trial outcomes (pain relief or ongoing pain) were collected near the beginning, middle, and end of each session, in identical order for instrumental and its yoked Pavlovian counterpart.
 A 0–10 rating scale appeared 3.5 s after outcome presentation (0.5 s overlap with relief duration if any), where the scale ranged from 0 (no pain at all) to 10 (unbearable pain) for no relief outcome (red scale in Figure 1a), and 0 (no relief at all) to 10 (very pleasant relief) for relief outcome (green scale).
 Although it is the case that ratings are inherently subjective, their modulation reflects an objective process that may explain a component of this apparent subjectivity.
 This does raise the issue of whether the subjective relief ratings influence the outcome values when learned in the RL model, but this (presumably subtle) effect is something that is beyond the experimental power of this experiments to resolve.

-## Experiment 2
+#### Experiment 2

 Experiment 2 was a purely instrumental relief conditioning task, similar to that of Experiment 1.
 However in this task, three visual cues were presented on screen simultaneously for 3 s, during which the subject was asked to choose one (Figure 1d) with a three-button response pad.
 Each one of these cues had varying relief probability, generated by a random walk process (probabilities changing at step size of 0.1, bound between 0.2 and 0.8, with random start).
 Relief outcomes were identical to that in Experiment 1, except the duration was reduced to 3 s, which was enough to produce a similar relief sensation with lower trial time.
 Subjects repeated the same task for eight sessions (24 trials each), with the same visual cues throughout.
-However, several subjects did not complete all sessions because of excess time in SCR experimental set-up which reduced the time available for the task; hence, the overall average was 7.08±1.44 sessions per subject.
+However, several subjects did not complete all sessions because of excess time in SCR experimental set-up which reduced the time available for the task; hence, the overall average was 7.08$\pm$1.44 sessions per subject.

 Subjective pain ratings were collected after the 3 s choice period and before outcome presentation, in 10 random trials out of 24 in each session, with the same 0–10 rating scale in Experiment 1 (red scale only).
 We have summarised the details of ratings from both experiments in Table 3.

-## Stimulation
+### Stimulation

 Painful tonic thermal stimuli were delivered to the subject’s skin surface above the wrist on the left inner forearm, through a contact heat-evoked potential stimulator (CHEPS, Medoc Pathway, Israel).
 The CHEPS thermode is capable of rapid cooling at 40°C/s, which made rapid temporary pain relief possible in an event-related design.

 The temperature of painful tonic stimuli was set according to the subject’s own pain threshold calibrated beforehand.
-In Experiment 1, before the task, two series of 6 pre-set temperatures were presented in random order (set 1: mean ± std 43.7±1.7°C; set 2: 44.6±0.6°C), with each temperature delivered for 8 s, after which the subject determined whether the stimulation period was painful or not (ISI = 8 s).
+In Experiment 1, before the task, two series of 6 pre-set temperatures were presented in random order (set 1: mean $\pm$ std 43.7$\pm$1.7°C; set 2: 44.6$\pm$0.6°C), with each temperature delivered for 8 s, after which the subject determined whether the stimulation period was painful or not (ISI = 8 s).
 The higher of the two lowest painful temperatures from the two tests was used as the tonic stimulation temperature.

-In Experiment 2, 10 temperatures were presented in each series, both were randomly generated with 44.4±0.7°C. After the 8 s stimulation, subjects were asked to rate their pain on a 0–10 VAS scale, which were fitted with a sigmoid function.
+In Experiment 2, 10 temperatures were presented in each series, both were randomly generated with 44.4$\pm$0.7°C. After the 8 s stimulation, subjects were asked to rate their pain on a 0–10 VAS scale, which were fitted with a sigmoid function.
 The temperature was chosen from the temperature range of: 44, 44.2, 44.5, 44.8, 45°C, whichever closest and below the model fitted value of VAS = 8.

-The final temperature used did not differ hugely for the two experiments despite the change in thresholding method (Experiment 1: 44.3±0.2°C, Experiment 2: 44.5±0.4°C).
+The final temperature used did not differ hugely for the two experiments despite the change in thresholding method (Experiment 1: 44.3$\pm$0.2°C, Experiment 2: 44.5$\pm$0.4°C).
 The relief temperature was set constant at 13°C below threshold temperature for all subjects.

-## Physiological measures
+### Physiological measures

 Skin conductance responses (SCRs) were measured using MRI-compatible BrainAmp ExG MR System (Brain Products, Munich, Germany) with Ag/AgCl sintered MR electrodes, filled with skin conductance electrode paste.